ChildMindInstitute/mindlogger-backend-refactor/README.md

 > ⚠️ If the python version changes (ex: from 3.12 to 3.13) this command will need to be rerun

 #### Install Project Dependencies
-Install all deps from pyproject.toml
+Install all dependencies from pyproject.toml
 ```bash
 uv sync
 ```